Basic Info about the Interviews

 6- Can you receive constructive feedback and stay positive?

-7- How you communicate with parents, and how often?
+7- How do you communicate with parents, and how often?